 It comes naturally to most CEOs to optimize company performance and target new percentage points of growth each year.
 But it’s also important to scan the horizon if you want to thrive and survive in a rapidly changing world.

 In retail, we have witnessed the seismic impact of the internet on consumer behavior where traditional retail models, slow to see the benefits of early adaptation, have suffered a catastrophic failure and disappeared from the high street.

 There are other challenges that could create a paradigm shift for every business.
 One of these is a growing risk that our economy could leave our society and environment behind in the single-minded pursuit of short-term growth.

-One of the things that first attracted me to Kingfisher 17 years ago was its strong environmental commitment.
-B&Q had already helped WWF found the Forestry Stewardship Council (FSC) and long-term sustainability leadership has remained a golden thread throughout my time in the Group.
+One of the items which first attracted us to Kingfisher 17 years ago was its strong environmental commitment.
+B&Q already helped WWF found the Forestry Stewardship Council (FSC) and also long-term sustainability leadership has remained a goldthread throughout my time within the Group.

-We are already seeing that commodities are hard to extract and hard to find.
-We are seeing resource pressures from timber, which is key for us, into other specialist materials.
+We are already seeing that commodities are hard to extract and hard to seek out.
+We are seeing resource pressures from timber, which is vital for us, into other specialist materials.

 In many ways, our political leaders are tasked with a similar job to that of a CEO – to produce secure economic growth while strengthening society and safeguarding the resources it needs to thrive.

 As the latest UN summit takes place in Lima this week, action to tackle climate change continues to cause much-heated debate as research indicates delays will ultimately cost the economy, threatening our infrastructure, our food security, and our health.

 It is clear that the time to adapt to a very different reality is upon us.
 Infinite, high-resource, and carbon-intensive growth upon which our economy is currently based is simply no longer possible.